- “Holding and maintaining the top position is often more difficult

 - long-term strategic calculations

-This blog, therefore, attempts to untangle this complex geopolitical equation.
-By examining the
+This blog, therefore, attempts to untangle this complex

-- strategic interests, and
+- strategic interests,

 As for Israel’s own strategic compulsions and motivations,